 Environmental science is an interdisciplinary subject.
 What’s amazing about this program is that the sky is your limit!
-You may want spend your time inside a laboratory doing tests, analyzing data, and doing research to find solutions to pressing environmental concerns.
+You may spend your time inside a laboratory doing tests, analyzing data, and conducting research to find solutions to pressing environmental concerns.

 Environmental Science: Your Career Path

 Environmental Science, as a whole, encompasses information and ideas from different scientific disciplines.
 It makes sense that so many scientific careers are connected to Environmental Science.

 The top careers are: